ABOUT ME

 I am a PhD student in Human-Centered Computing at Georgia Tech.
 My research broadly focuses on Human-AI Interaction, Social Computing, and Health & Wellbeing.
 I am a member of the Social Dynamics and Wellbeing (SocWeB) Lab under the advisory of Dr. Munmun De Choudhury.

-I adopt a theory-guided approach using both quantitative and qualitative methods to understand the role of technology in addressing or exacerbating problems in social interactions and individual well-being.
-Specifically, my work critically interprets AI's generative ability to meet informational needs by examining the pitfalls and communication of large language models (LLMs) capabilities in generating harmful or low-quality content.
+I adopt a theory-guided approach using both quantitative and qualitative methods to understand the role of technology in addressing or exacerbating problems in the information environment, social interactions, and individual well-being.
+My work examines and responds to the risk of AIโs generative ability in creating low-quality information with high scalability and persuasiveness.
+Specifically, I evaluate the presence and communication of AI risks in the information ecosystem and high-stakes domain applications through analyses of content compositions and audience perception.

 NEWS